haiphucnguyen/mycollab2/mycollab-doc/src/site/markdown/index.md

 ---

 ### MyCollab News
+* **Oct 20th, 2014: MyCollab 4.5.2 released**

+    This release focus to the stability, ease of installation, upgrade third-party libraries versions, and compact the size of distribution.
+See the [release notes](release-notes.html) for more information.

 * **Sep 23th, 2014: MyCollab 4.5.1 released**

     This release  is an incremental feature release based on and compatible with earlier stable MyCollab releases.
 See the [release notes](release-notes.html) for more information.